Ktan1sh/Sensors/Assets/ReadMe.txt

-This folder should contain all the symbols and footprints used in this repo.
+This folder should contain all the symbols used in this repo.